BuduroesBianca/Matrix-Project/README.md

 Dificulty level is not saved in EEPROM, so when you play for the first time you will start playing at the easy level.
 You can change it from the Menu -> Set Dificulty.

+### Game States

+- Lost Game
+  * Lost Game and isn't High Score -> message "Oh..
+You killed the ssSnake :(" will be shown on the LCD Display and then redirected to Menu.
+  * Lost Game and is High Score -> on line 1 will be shown "HIGH SCORE" and on line 2 the button "> Next".When button "> Next" is clicked, the player has to set his name by first clicking the letter position (chosen by moving the joystick left-right) and then select the letter (by moving the joystick up-down); the name can have maximum 7 letters and if it is for example something like this "n me" the value saved will be "nme".
+When the name is complete, the user must press "> OK" and it will be redirected to Menu and the name and high score will be saved in high score list.
+- Win Game
+  * If the user selected level Easy and he has a score of 64 points
+  * If the user selected level Medium and he has a score of 128 point
+  * If the user selected level Hard and he has a score of 192 points

 ## Hardware Components

 - 16x2 LCD Display (to display the menu)